 From February 2018 until June 2020 I’ll be serving in the Peace Corps on the island of Madagascar.
 However, I began my application in September 2016.
 These posts are those months leading up to departure.
 Thanks to THE SICKNESS, I did not depart for Madagascar as scheduled.
 My country of service has changed and now I am a Maternal-Child Health Volunteer in Rwanda serving from June 2018 to August 2020.

 Interested in life in the gray zone: the time from application to departure.

 Everyone has his or her own reasons for joining the Peace Corps and I’m no different.
 For some, it’s a chance to delay adult responsibilities.
 For others, it’s a chance to have an adventure, still others have the ‘save the world’ mentality.
 Some want the benefits life after the Peace Corps offers.
-I’m probably a bit of all of them.
+If I’m being honest, my reasons are probably a bit of all of them.
 Although firmly, ensconced in adulthood by age and career, I still don’t see myself as a ‘real adult’ yet.
 I crave adventure and I have altruistic tendencies.
 The post-service benefits are pretty exciting too.

 I always thought I was a patient, go-with-the-flow type individual but getting into the Peace Corps requires a PhD in patience.
 Even with the ‘new, updated’ process’, it still took me just under a year from the time I submitted my first application until my acceptance.

 And it’s taken nearly two years from when I first submitted my application in September 2016 [first for Lesotho, September 2017-December 2019, then for Madagascar February 2018-June 2020, and finally Rwanda June 2018-August 2020.]
 First up, an interview.
 Oh how I hate interviews.
 I’ve stayed at jobs much longer than was healthy just to avoid having to interview for a new one.
 Although like much in life, it gets easier with practice.